6Bolt/Hook-Of-The-Reaper/README.md

 ### Enable Network on SuperModel (Model 3) Emulator

+SuperModel works with network outputs, on a forked version of Supermodel.
+I have linked below the release of that forked SuperModel.
+You have to use this emulator with Hook Of The Reaper.
+I talked to the SuperModel team, and they are not interested in putting network outputs into the emulator.
+They welcomed me to do it, but will be a long time before I would have time to do it.
+Also, it would only get 1 game more, which is available and working on the Dolphin emulator.
+So, priority is very low on this improvement.

+https://github.com/njz3/model3emu/releases/tag/fix_sound_vol

 For the SupoerModel (Model 3) emulator, a file needs to be updated, to enable the network output.
 From the base of the emulator, go into the "config" directory.
 In this directory, there is a file called "supermodel.ini".
 Open this file in a text edititor.
 The add this "OUTPUTS = NET" to a new line in the file.
 Then save and close the file.
 That is it.

-I dont' know if the current SuperModel emulator supports network outputs or not.
-And if it does, I don't know how to enable it.
-Below, is a link to the SuperModel release that I used, and I know that has network output support.
-You have to do whats above, to enable network outputs.

-https://github.com/njz3/model3emu/releases/tag/fix_sound_vol

 # Game Files